 One of the most effective ways to become a great employee and to remain relevant is to focus on effective behaviours.
 Your effective behaviours as a parent, employee or leader.

-In this episode I break out 10 behaviours that I’ve seen effective employees exhibit in the workplace.
+In this post I break out 10 behaviours that I’ve seen effective employees exhibit in the workplace.

 There’s also a free book for you to download.

 Here are the 10 behaviours I have identified talented people exhibit.

 - They are visibly passionate